-The Proponent would be required to provide detailed designs and architectural plans to illustrate advanced concepts, including elevations and detailed site plans and parking requirements.
+The Proponent would be required to provide detailed designs and architectural plans to illustrate advanced concepts, including elevations and detailed site plans and demonstrate that its proposal has considered the City's Planning framework including car parking standards as part of any future development approval process to the WAPC.
 Commercial terms would be negotiated, subject to future formal Council approval and statutory compliance.